Field Guide

 If Pipeline Tax is highest

-How to talk about this
+How do you talk about this with leadership?

 Instead of...Try...